XiangchiSong/EPFLU_P2PFL/README.md

 [4] Chen Q, Wang Z, Zhang W, et al. [PPT: A privacy-preserving global model training protocol for federated learning in P2P networks](https://www.sciencedirect.com/science/article/pii/S0167404822003583)[J].
 Computers & Security, 2023, 124: 102966.

 [5] Liu L, Zhang J, Song S H, et al. Client-edge-cloud hierarchical federated learning(https://ieeexplore.ieee.org/abstract/document/9148862)[C]//ICC 2020-2020 IEEE international conference on communications (ICC).
 IEEE, 2020: 1-6.

+Copyright © 2024 Xiangchi Song, Zhaoyan Wang, KyeongDeok Baek, and In-Young Ko

+All rights reserved.
+No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
+For permission requests, please email to the author.